Saminu/openpod/README.md

-## AI Podcast Generator
+# Spark Audio Notebook

 A modern web application that automatically generates engaging podcast conversations from URLs or news topics using AI.

-Powered by [podcastfy.ai](http://podcastfy.ai).
+See [SYSTEM_ARCHITECTURE.md](./SYSTEM_ARCHITECTURE.md) for a detailed explanation of the project structure and architecture.

-### Features
+## Features

 - Custom podcast generation from multiple URLs
 - Real-time progress updates using WebSocket